web-illinois/ilw-columns/README.md

 This is in the ilw-columns layer, so you can use the [layer syntax](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer) to control how this cascades with other CSS layers.

-The column gap is 20px, but can be changed via the `--ilw-columns-gap` CSS variable
+The column gap is 20px, but can be changed via the `--ilw-columns--gap` CSS variable

 ### CSS-only helper classes
 * **ilw-fixed**: Puts margins around the columns